May 2019 Kathmandu bombings

 On 26 May 2019, three bombs exploded in Kathmandu, Nepal, killing four and injuring seven.
 The first blast happened in a house in the Ghattekulo residential area killing one.
 The second blast took place at a hairdresser's premises in Sukedhara, killing three.
-The third blast went off in Thankot area of Kathmandu, injuring two.
+The third blast went off in the Thankot area of Kathmandu, injuring two.

 Background

 The Communist Party of Nepal (Biplab) (a splinter group of the former Communist Party of Nepal (Maoist)) under the leadership of Netra Bikram Chand, was engaged in a series of attacks on communication infrastructure.
 Events escalated after a bombing in Ncell headquarters in Nakkhu, Lalitpur, killed one person and injured two others on 22 February 2019.
 Following increased criminal activities including the kidnapping of Province Assembly Member Devaki Malla of Bajhang, the cabinet banned all activities of the party in March 2019.
 This prompted security agencies to arrest people connected to the party nationwide.
 On May 22, police shot party activist Tirtha Raj Ghimire in Bhojpur who later died en route to a hospital.
 A general strike was called on May 27 to protest against the killing by the party with improvised explosive devices (IEDs) being planted across the country to enforce the general strike.